Apr. 13, 2021

-Nearly 1,700 new undergraduate and graduate students commenced their collegiate journey at Biola University on Wednesday, Aug.
-26. Biola President Barry H. Corey commissioned the students, who represent 23 countries and 45 states and U.S. territories, to live biblically by practicing and living into the virtue of kindness, at Convocation on Wednesday morning.
+Nearly 1,190 new undergraduate and 560 graduate students commenced their collegiate journey at Biola University on Wednesday, Aug.
+24. Biola President Barry H. Corey commissioned the students, who represent 40 countries and 42 states and U.S. territories, to live fully committed to loving God at the Fall 2016 convocation chapel on Wednesday morning.

-The incoming 1,163 undergraduate students — about a fourth of the approximately 6,000 students who will study at Biola this fall — began to arrive on campus Friday, Aug.
-21. Student leaders and employees decked out in Biola red welcomed new residential students and their families, helping them carry in boxes and get situated in their new homes.
+The incoming undergraduate students — about one fourth of the approximately 5,816 students who will study at Biola this fall — began to arrive on campus Friday, Aug.
+19. Student leaders and employees decked out in Biola red welcomed new residential students and their families, helping them carry in boxes and get situated in their new homes.

-Corey held a welcome celebration for new students and their families Friday evening, looking ahead to the upcoming year, followed by a communion service Saturday evening that allowed students time to reflect on the grace of God in their life stories.
+Corey held a welcome celebration for new students and their families Friday evening, looking ahead to the upcoming year, followed by a communion service Saturday evening that allowed students time to reflect on the grace of God in their life stories and end the evening praying and saying goodbye to their families.
 Student Orientation Services (SOS) hosted a slew of other events throughout the weekend to prepare new students for their Biola journey.
 Parents and families were able to attend information sessions hosted by Parent Relations as well.

 Written by Jenna Loumagne, media relations specialist.
 For more information, contact Jenna at 562.777.4061 or email@example.com.